 Nedgie Paul, a junior at Florida State University, and other students share an intimate look at Karen Clawson, the “ordinary mom” who created K is for Kids Foundation.

-Editor’s Note: Karen Clawson, K is for Kids’ founder and volunteer executive director, was nominated to be Collier Citizen of the Year by her student leaders, grantees, and friends.
-Although she didn’t win, she felt truly humbled and honored after reading their heartfelt testimonials.
+Karen Clawson, K is for Kids’ founder and volunteer executive director, was nominated as Collier Citizen of the Year by her student leaders, grantees, and friends.
+She didn’t win, but felt truly humbled and honored after reading their heartfelt testimonials, included below.

 “Karen Clawson is a woman that radiates light and a passion unlike any other.
 Karen is the Founder and Executive director of the K is for Kids Foundation.
 This nonprofit focuses mainly on literacy and promotes youth leadership.
 Upon meeting Karen she exudes a very bright and optimistic outlook in almost every situation.
 Her interest in helping others is the most genuine I have ever encountered.
 Truly, one of her most admirable qualities is her effervescent personality and her ability to balance the roles and requirements of running a nonprofit organization and raising a family.
 Knowing someone who skillfully balances so much is a pleasure and Karen is, surely, one of the finest credits to our community.